valeriangalliat/blog/2021/09/minimalist-debian-nginx-let-s-encrypt.md

 like nginx, Debian automatically enables it and starts it, so you probably only need the reload command above at that point.

-Use `systemctl status nginx` to see if if it's currently enabled and running.
+Use `systemctl status nginx` to see if it's currently enabled and running.

 </div>